RealYukiSan/learn-linux/README.md

-# A note on building LFS-like system
+# A note on building simple linux system
 This repository is an expansion version of [this gist](https://gist.github.com/RealYukiSan/c69d9cc9120c1e5d7b5afcf371e3f79d)

 The computer have several stage on booting process, the way to achieve or perform the operation are variant but the overall general stage are same: